Share this recipe!

 4. Use a pastry brush to brush melted butter all over the tops of the rolls.
 Sprinkle with seasoning.
 Bake for 12-14 minutes until rolls are golden brown and the cheese is melty.

 5. Season the tomato slices with pinches of salt and pepper.
 Pull apart the chicken sliders and add a slice of tomato to each.
 DEVOUR.
-I could eat four of these at LEAST.

 Notes